superstruct-tech/pr-blog-post/README.md

 The goal of this material is to show what a PR should look like, common mistakes developers make when creating PRs, and what should be done to prevent from repeating those mistakes.

-Take a look at the main bulletpoints in the [Engineering Onboarding Guide](https://github.com/superstruct-tech/onboarding).
+Take a look at the main bullet points in the [Engineering Onboarding Guide](https://github.com/superstruct-tech/onboarding).
 We're going to match our three PRs with the standards set forth in the Onboarding document to see if they match.
 ___
 ### Issue #1